Childcare and Education Assistant

 This vibrant African city is an excellent base and for the most part, it is lush, green and enjoys a temperate climate throughout the year thanks to its altitude.
 You will find all the amenities you could need in Arusha including banks, supermarkets and international standard hospitals as well as excellent restaurants and night life.

-Arusha also has its first real coffee house, Africafe, a great location to chill out, people watch and sample some home baking with famous brands of teas and coffees grown on the fertile slopes around Mbeya, Southern Tanzania
+Arusha also has its first real coffee house, Africafe, a great location to chill out, people watch and sample some home baking with famous brands of teas and coffees grown on the fertile slopes around Mbeya, Southern Tanzania.

 Requirements

-In order to join the program you need to be at least 18 years old on the program start date.
-There might be exemptions if you can provide the permission of your legal guardian(s) or if your are accompanied by your parents.
+In order to join the program you need to be at least 17 years old on the program start date.

 Language Skills